wds4/tribal-tapestry/essays/bookJustification/overview.md

 There are important differences between information storage between these two methods.
 The topological layer can store information more efficiently and lends itself to discovery of new relationships.
 However, information retrieval is much more efficient (faster) from the nodal layer.
 Much of the brain's "down time" is likely spent on 1) mining the graph for new relationships, the results of which can be stored in nodes, and 2) optimizations of graphical topology.

-## 3. There are a small handful of principles by which structure is imposed over the graph.
+## 3. The principles by which structure is imposed over the graph must be as simple and universal as possible.

 Structure is imposed on the graph by *principles of organization*.
 The mandate to achieve social linguistic consensus dictates that these principles must be as simple and universal as possible.